Life Insurance for the Skydiving Enthusiast

 What if you already have life insurance?

 The good news is that if you already have life insurance, you’re good to go.
 You’ll be automatically grandfathered into your policy.
 Take me for example.
 I have no intentions of jumping out of a plane and didn’t 2 years ago when I took out my 30 year term policy.
 If I were to jump out of plane next year, and my chute didn’t open, it would be a really bad day, but my wife would be protected.
+Unlike other circumstances, the life insurance company would still payout the policy.

 What do insurance companies look for regarding skydivers?